 So, by using this crystal at the parallel resonance, this feedback combination of C1, C2, and the crystal will act as a tank circuit.
 And it provides the frequency selectivity which is required for the given circuit.

-- What is the difference between crystal and oscillator: An oscillator is any device or circuit that periodically generates oscillating electrical signals typically sine wave or square wave, A crystal is a piece of piezoelectric material that produces an oscillating sinusoidal electric signal due to the mechanical vibration of its structure.
+An oscillator is any device or circuit that periodically generates oscillating electrical signals typically sine wave or square wave, A crystal is a piece of piezoelectric material that produces an oscillating sinusoidal electric signal due to the mechanical vibration of its structure.

 Pierce Oscillator using crystal

 So, this is one of the circuits in which the crystal is operated at the parallel resonance.
-Then the next circuit which we are going to see the Pierce oscillator.
+Then the next circuit which we are going to see is the Pierce oscillator.

 So, here this circuit is designed using the CMOS inverter.
 And in this circuit, the crystal is used in the parallel resonance mode.